lliurex/lliuwin/README.md

 Forked from wubiefi.

-LliuWin is the Windows Ubuntu Installer.
+LliuWin is the Windows LliureX Installer.
 LliuWin installs LliureX inside a file within a windows partition, and thus it does not require CD burning or dedicated partitions, yet the installation is a dual boot setup identical to a normal installation.

 For more information see: https://github.com/hakuna-m/wubiuefi/wiki